Vladimir Kuljanin

-Vladimir "Vlad" Kuljanin (born April 2, 1985) is a Canadian basketball player, who plays as a center.
+Vladimir "Vlad" Kuljanin (born April 2, 1985) is a Canadian former professional basketball player.

 Kuljanin was seventh place with the Canadian national men's basketball team at the 2007 Pan American Games in Rio de Janeiro.
 He moved to Toronto from his birth city of Sarajevo at the age of ten.
 Kuljanin played in the 2005 FIBA U21 World Championship, where Canada won the bronze medal.